lukka/get-cmake/README.md

     #   path: <path>            <-----= YOU DO NOT NEED THIS

     - name: Get latest CMake
-      # Using v2 branch, the latest CMake is installed.
+      # Using 'latest' branch, the latest CMake is installed.
-      uses: lukka/get-cmake@v2        ⟸ THIS IS THE ONE LINER YOU NEED
+      uses: lukka/get-cmake@latest        ⟸ THIS IS THE ONE LINER YOU NEED

     # If you need to pin your workflow to specific version you can use the 'tag'.
     - name: Get specific version CMake